AlexeyBryukhanov/alexeybryukhanov.github.io/readme.md

 <a name="download-business-card-website-template"></a>
 ### Download the business card site template

-You can download business card website files from [link](https://github.com/GrigoryKovalev/online-business-card/archive/refs/heads/master.zip) or go to [business card website folder](https://github.com/GrigoryKovalev/online-business-card) and download the ZIP archive by clicking the `Code` button on the right above the list of files, and then `Download ZIP`.
+You can download business card site files from [link](https://github.com/GrigoryKovalev/online-business-card/archive/refs/heads/master.zip) or go to [business card site folder](https://github.com/GrigoryKovalev/online-business-card) and download the ZIP archive by clicking the `Code` button on the right above the list of files, and then - `Download ZIP`.

 <a name="add-contact-details"></a>
 ### Add your contact details